liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 Before you begin, make sure you have downloaded the latest Liferay `.war` file and Liferay Portal dependencies from [http://www.liferay.com/downloads/liferay-portal/additional-files](http://www.liferay.com/downloads/liferay-portal/additional-files).
 The Liferay `.war` file should be called `liferay-portal-6.1.x-<date>.war` and the dependencies file should be called `liferay-portal-dependencies-6.1.x-<date>.zip`.

-*Note:* For JDK 5 users: move `$TOMCAT_HOME/webapps/ROOT/WEB-INF/lib/xercesImpl.jar` to `$TOMCAT_HOME/common/endorsed`.
+*Note:* If you are using JDK 5, move `$TOMCAT_HOME/webapps/ROOT/WEB-INF/lib/xercesImpl.jar` to `$TOMCAT_HOME/common/endorsed`.
 JDK 1.4 is no longer supported in Liferay 5.x and above.

 **Installation Steps**:

 1. If you are manually installing Liferay on a clean Tomcat server, delete the contents of the `$TOMCAT_HOME/webapps/ROOT` directory.
 This undeploys the default Tomcat home page.
 Then extract the Liferay `.war` file to `$TOMCAT_HOME/webapps/ROOT`.

 2. Extract the Liferay dependencies file to `$TOMCAT_HOME/lib/ext`.
 If the files do not extract to this directory, you can copy the dependencies archive to this directory, extract them, and then delete the archive.

+*Note:* Tomcat 6 users need to delete the `ccpp.jar` file from `$TOMCAT_HOME/lib/ext`.
+If you are using Tomcat 7, this file can stay.

 3. Create a `setenv.bat` (Windows) or `setenv.sh` file (Unix, Linux, Mac OS) in the `$TOMCAT_HOME/bin` directory.
 When you start Tomcat, Catalina will call `setenv.bat` or `setenv.sh`.
 Edit the file and populate it with following contents: